How difficult is Everest Base Camp 10 Days Trek?

 Alpine Eco Trek does recommend you leave a copy of your insurance with your next of kin and to make sure that the insurance covers all the activities that you want to participate in.

 Are there any safety measures while trekking to Everest Base Camp for 10 days?

-Traveler’s safety is one of our main priorities during the 10-day EBC tour with Alpine Eco Trek.
+Traveller’s safety is one of our main priorities during the 10-day EBC tour with Alpine Eco Trek.
 With over 20 years of trekking experience, we carefully plan out all of our trekking routes to provide the safest and accessible routes.
 Making enough stops for resting and holding acclimatization days to get used to the high altitudes is a basic safety precaution.
 While crossing high passes, descending slippery slopes, traversing landslide areas and crisscrossing over rivers our trekking team is always with you every step of the way.
-Before undergoing any type of trek, our team holds an informative trek preparation with you to ensure all the gear is in order and our travelers are well aware of what is going to happen during the trek.
+Before undergoing any type of trek, our team holds an informative trek preparation with you to ensure all the gear is in order and our travellers are well aware of what is going to happen during the trek.

 What is the normal group size of 10 days EBC tour?

 Smaller groups, better service.
 This is one of our main mottos at Alpine Eco Trek.
 Taking up to max 16 persons during our trek we can focus more on every individual's needs and provide everybody with detailed information about the area and the surrounding mountains.
 Meet new people by joining in on groups to make up a total of 16 trekkers.
 This lets you meet other trekkers from across the world and can greatly improve your trekking experience in Nepal.

 Private Trips or Group Joining: